OVC–Big South Football Association: Merger

 On February 22, the conference announced its intent to combine its football membership with the Ohio Valley Conference beginning in 2023.
 With the release of the 2023 joint football schedule, it was announced that the partnership between the two conferences would exist through the 2026–27 season.

-The members of the merger will include Bryant University, Charleston Southern University, Eastern Illinois University, Gardner-Webb University, Lindenwood University, Robert Morris University, Southeast Missouri State University, University of Tennessee, Martin, Tennessee State University, and Tennessee Tech University.
+The inaugural members of the merger included Bryant University, Charleston Southern University, Gardner-Webb University, and Robert Morris University from the Big South, and Eastern Illinois University, Lindenwood University, Southeast Missouri State University, University of Tennessee, Martin, Tennessee State University, and Tennessee Tech University from the Ohio Valley.
+The following year, in June 2024, the two conferences announced that they had agreed to extend their partnership through 2030.

+On May 12, 2023, the OVC added Western Illinois University from the Summit League.
+Western Illinois previously housed its football program in the Missouri Valley Football Conference, and it was announced that the Leathernecks would play out the 2023 season in the MVFC before joining its other sports and competing under the Big South-OVC banner for 2024 and beyond.

+On August 10, 2023, prior to the start of the association's inaugural season, Bryant announced it would depart from the association to join CAA Football in 2024.
+Later that year, on November 28, 2023, Robert Morris announced that it would also depart from the association to re-join the Northeast Conference as an associate member for football in 2024.